Pardon our Dust! Our Website is currently going through some updates!

 What Are Light-Adjustable Lenses?

 Light-adjustable lenses are a type of intraocular lens (IOL) implanted during cataract or refractive lens exchange surgeries.
 Unlike traditional IOLs, LALs can be adjusted post-surgery using a specialized ultraviolet (UV) light system, allowing for fine-tuning of vision correction.
+Once the desired result is achieved, the lens power is locked in so it can no longer change.

 How Do They Work?